On this page

 - Second Chance- the programme is organising remedial classes.

 - Social benefit programmes.
 Legislation in the field of social benefits has the purpose of improving the living standards of vulnerable persons, including young people.
 However, these measures are not targeting only young people, but all vulnerable people.
 Several legal provisions targeting especially the reduction of (monetary) poverty regulate the social benefits:

 - The family allowances (provided by Law no. 277/2010) are granted and paid to families with low revenue per family member calculated according to the social indicator - set threshold - 500 lei (about 110 Euro).

 - The guaranteed minimum income (provided by Law no. 416/2001) is paid to all persons with monthly revenue under a set threshold.

 - The heating aid (provided by the Emergency Government Ordinance 70/2011) is paid to support heating expenses for families with low revenue per family member.

-- Benefits for disabled persons (including young people) under 18 and they caregivers (granted by Law no. 448/2006):
+- Benefits for disabled persons (including young people) , children with disabilities and they caregivers (granted by Law no. 448/2006):

 - The family or the guardian of a child (including a young person under 18) with disabilities has the right to receive social assistance during the period when the child is in their care, supervision and support.

-Due to the form of the budgets published it is impossible to isolate the amount of funding of these programmes going to young people, in the total funding including children and adults as well.
+Due to the regulations on budget planning and form of the budgets published it is impossible to isolate the amount of funding of these programmes going to young people, in the total funding including children and adults as well.

-Social inspection is in charge of quality assurance for the programmes of social benefits and benefits for disabled persons.
+The National Agency for Payment and Social Inspection (NAPSI) is in charge of quality assurance for the programmes of social benefits and benefits for disabled persons.
 Fund cuts and even lawsuits in court of embezzlement against people receiving social benefits without right can be the result of these inspections.